Homemade Pumpkin Puree

 Easy pumpkin puree that is thick, not watery, and perfect for use in baking recipes instead of canned puree.

 This easy Homemade Pumpkin Puree is a great alternative to canned puree.
 It is thick and not watery, so it works well in baking recipes.
-Think pumpkin pie, pumpkin bread or pumpkin scones sweetly spiced with autumnal spices like cinnamon, nutmeg and allspice.

 The key to making pumpkin puree for baking recipes is to ensure that it’s not too wet.
 If it’s too runny or watery, it can mess with the recipe and ruin the end result.
 Not to worry though, there are some simple tips that will help you achieve perfect pumpkin puree at home.

-How much pumpkin do I need for 1 cup of puree?
+How much pumpkin do I need for 1 cup of puree

 However, it is usually a good idea to bake slightly more pumpkin than you think you need.
 This is because the yield can vary depending on the water content of your pumpkin and cooking time in the oven.
 It’s always better to have slightly more than ending up short.
 I talk about how you can freeze any leftovers below.